cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 12linear2another.py

+Purpose: Remove Restrictions on Downward Trend Learning in 12linear2.py where negative outputs -> 0 when its better to negative forecasts -> 0

 SAME as 12linear2.py EXCEPT

 Non-Negativity Logic has been shifted from within the model to outside of the model -> During Rescaling Step